Jefferies lifts Bristol-Myers Squibb Company [BMY] price estimate. Who else is bullish?

 Jefferies have made an estimate for Bristol-Myers Squibb Company shares, keeping their opinion on the stock as Hold, with their previous recommendation back on March 06, 2023.
 While these analysts kept the previous recommendation, Cantor Fitzgerald raised their target price to Overweight.
 The new note on the price target was released on January 17, 2023, representing the official price target for Bristol-Myers Squibb Company stock.
 Previously, the target price had yet another raise to $78, while Credit Suisse analysts kept a Neutral rating on BMY stock.

-Bristol-Myers Squibb Company [BMY] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 1.23.
-With this latest performance, BMY shares dropped by -3.01% in over the last four-week period, additionally sinking by -3.73% over the last 6 months – not to mention a drop of -5.99% in the past year of trading.
+Bristol-Myers Squibb Company [BMY] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 2.38.
+With this latest performance, BMY shares gained by 0.56% in over the last four-week period, additionally sinking by -1.97% over the last 6 months – not to mention a drop of -4.57% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Bristol-Myers Squibb Company [BMY] shares currently have an operating margin of +20.08 and a Gross Margin at +57.39.
 Bristol-Myers Squibb Company’s Net Margin is presently recorded at +13.71.